Longyn Gorbachevskyy

 as Grand Duke Myhaylo Romanov, brother of Tsar Nicholas

 II, the last Tsar of Russia.
-Gorbachevskyy also describes
+Horbachevskyy also describes

 the events of the First World War, including the use